SocietyForArtisticResearch/rc-pandoc-help/01-01-A-about.md

 ## About the Research Catalogue

+The Research Catalogue (RC) is a non-commercial, collaboration and publishing platform for artistic research provided by the <a href="https://societyforartisticresearch.org" title="SAR website" target="_blank">Society for Artistic Research</a>.
+The RC is free to use for artists and researchers.
+It serves also as a backbone for teaching purposes, student assessment, peer review workflows and research funding administration.
+It strives to be an open space for experimentation and exchange.

-RC content presented through some of our portals is peer reviewed, while the remaining expositions and other information are quality controlled by the individual author(s) themselves.
+Research Catalogue (RC) content presented through some of our portals is peer reviewed, while the remaining expositions and other information are quality controlled by the individual author(s) themselves.
 As a result, the RC is highly inclusive.

 The open source status of the RC is essential to its nature and serves its function as a connective and transitional layer between academic